hc-tcg/hc-tcg/EFFECTS.md

 Chorus fruit - allow to change hermit after attack Lava Bucket
 Splash Potion of Poison
-Clock (note, handle case when clock is used in the same turn enemy hermit dies -> activeRow can be null) Composter
+Clock (TODO - handle cases when clock is used in the same turn enemy hermit dies -> activeRow can be null) Composter
 Flint & Steel
 Fishing Rod